 Summary

-READ ITSo many stores, so many products, so many audiences… It’s quite difficult for e-merchants to stand out from the crowd these days.
+So many companies, so many products, so many audiences… It’s quite difficult for e-merchants to stand out from the crowd these days.
 Even after numerous efforts and invested resources to optimize everything, there’s always something left to do.

-This article explores how adding human-like experiences throughout the online customer journey will help improve customer experience on e-merchants’ websites, with a special emphasis on videos.
+This article explores how including human-like interactions throughout the online customer journey will help improve CX on e-merchants’ websites, with a special emphasis on videos.

 Videos: The Best Way to Improve Customer Experience

-Research reveals that a majority of people are not comfortable with new e-commerce sites: they are confusing, have a poor user interface, and lack in human touch.
+Research reveals that a majority of people are not comfortable with new digital e-commerce online stores: they are confusing, have a poor user interface, and lack in human touch.
 In fact, 90% to 98% of online shoppers leave without completing their intended purchase.
 This data is bittersweet, given that e-merchants know that the future of marketing stands in authentic engagement from customers.

-A general consensus seems to arise in terms of using one key component to improve customer experience: video, of course!
+A general consensus seems to arise in terms of using one key tool to improve CX: video, of course!
 It is interactive and visual.
-E-merchants can personalize them, especially by adding the necessary human touch.
-All of these benefits come without being intrusive and actually improving the overall customer experience!
+E-merchants can personalize them, especially by allowing the necessary human touch.
+All of these benefits come without being intrusive and actually improving the overall CX!

 What to display in videos?

 Product videos are great.
-They are an efficient way to present products to customers, give information and prove their authenticity.
+They are an efficient way to present products or services to customers, give information and prove their authenticity.
 However, product videos play a small part in the customer journey: the consideration stage.
 The rest of the time, customers don’t really engage with these videos.
-Think about Snapchat, TikTok and Instagram: nowadays people want to see people, not products.
+Think about Snapchat, TikTok and Instagram: nowadays, people want to see people, not products.
 They need human contact.

 33% of viewers will stop watching a video after 30 seconds, 45% by one minute, and 60% by two minutes.
-So, forget about 2-minutes long videos!
+So, forget about 2-minute long videos!

 What video formatting should you use?